ai4os/DEEPaaS/README.md

 DEEP as a Service (DEEPaaS) is a REST API that is focused on providing access to machine learning models.
-By using DEEPaaS users can easily run a REST API in fron of their model, thus accesing its functionality via HTTP calls.
+By using DEEPaaS users can easily run a REST API in front of their model, thus accessing its functionality via HTTP calls.

 ## Quickstart

-The best way to quickly try the DEEPaaS API is trough:
+The best way to quickly try the DEEPaaS API is through:

     make run